|Christian County||Clark County||Cumberland County|

 How large are the grants?

 There is no maximum grant award established.
+The grant cycle does have a maximum it is allowed to award per year.
+That amount is listed in the Notice of Funding Opportunity for that grant cycle.
 Grants may cover up to 100% of an approved project's cost.

 What "strings" are attached to the grants?